plardin001/challenges_reseau/static/ch7/README.txt

 #### Scenario ###

-Title : Man on the Side Attack
+Title : Lost protocol

-Description : You wonder if it will rains today and want so to access to MoWeather iOS app, but the Chineese government doesn't seem to agree with you ...
+Description : The original protocol in the IP datagram header seems to have been altered.
+Use scapy and wireshark to recover it.

-Instruction : run the check.py script and provide the information asked.
+Instruction : run the check.py scrpit and provide the protocol number asked.